 Direct Operating Expenses.
 Direct operating expenses were \$1.2 million higher in 2015 compared with 2014.
-On an overall basis, direct vessel operating expenses were 6.9 million higher due to the recognition of a 2015 charge for our share of a funding deficit arising from a 2014 actuarial valuation of the MNRPF, \$0.9 million higher due to net fleet acquisitions, \$0.7 million lower due to the repositioning of vessels between geographic regions and \$5.9 million lower for vessels in active service.
-See "-Contingencies-MNOPF and MNRPF" for additional details about our obligations.
+On an overall basis, direct vessel operating expenses were \$6.9 million higher due to the recognition of a 2015 charge for our share of a funding deficit arising from a 2014 actuarial valuation of the MNRPF, \$0.9 million higher due to net fleet acquisitions, \$0.7 million lower due to the repositioning of vessels between geographic regions and \$5.9 million lower for vessels in active service.